ucolesanti/tinyos-wrappers/README.md

 # tinyos-wrappers
-TinyOS wrapping code for other frameworks (e.g., Atmel Software Framework or Stm32Cube)
+TinyOS wrapping code for other frameworks (e.g., Atmel Software Framework or Stm32Cube).
+Check the wiki here: https://github.com/ucolesanti/tinyos-wrappers/wiki to learn more about the current port status, to learn how to configure several peripherals and to understand how the port works.

 # Getting Started
 1 - make sure to have a proper tinyos-main installation and that you have an arm compiler installed (I used gcc-arm-none-eabi package from debian jessie repository (4.8.1-1) )